akahmed-hub/Prtcl-draft/DEPLOYMENT.md

 3. **Static Files**: Ensure `collectstatic` runs during deployment
 4. **CORS Errors**: Update `CORS_ALLOWED_ORIGINS` in production settings

+### Specific Errors:

+#### npm ci Error:
+If you see an error like "npm ci command can only install with an existing package-lock.json":
+- The Dockerfile has been updated to use `npm install` instead of `npm ci`
+- This is fixed in the latest version

+#### Gunicorn Not Found:
+If you see "gunicorn: command not found":
+- Gunicorn has been added to requirements.txt
+- Make sure you're using the latest code

 ### Debugging:

 1. Check Render logs in the dashboard